JohanSmet/lsim/README.md

 - Python-bindings to enable easy exhaustive simulation of your circuit
 - the Python-bindings also allow procedural generation of circuits (e.g. roms)
 - can simulate basic digital circuits (e.g. flipflops and counters) and more complex circuits.
 As an example, LSim includes a simplistic 8-bit computer that can do some basic operations (e.g. compute the Fibonacci sequence).
-- Runs on multiple platforms: Linux, Windows and using WebAssembly in most modern browsers.
-MacOS X should work in theory, needs somebody with a Mac to verify.
+- Runs on multiple platforms: Linux, Windows, MacOS X and using WebAssembly in most modern browsers.
+You can try a demo of the WebAssembly version over [here](http://justcode.be/lsim/).

 ## Structure